 There are many interesting facts about the Greek flag.
 In this article, I have listed some details about the national flag of Greece, including some lesser-known trivia!

-If you’ve landed on this article, chances are that you are somehow familiar with the flag of Greece.
+If you’ve landed on this article, chances are that you are somehow familiar with the Greece’s flag.
 Along with the Parthenon, it’s one of our country’s most instantly recognizable symbols.

 But how was the Greek flag created?
 Read on for some interesting stories!